cipherprime/WeveTraveledWebsite/content/xtra/artist.md

 ![Will Stallwood]

-Will is a passionate creator and community evangalist.
-You can find some neat examples of his work at http://www.willstall.com.
-As for community building, go ahead and checkout Philly Dev Night and the Philadelphia Geek Awards.
-He's the Prime.
+Will is a passionate creator and community evangelist.
+You can find some neat examples of his work at [willstall.com](http://www.willstall.com).
+As for community building, go ahead and checkout [Philly Dev Night][] and the [Philadelphia Geek Awards][].

 # *